FAQ’s

 I work from Brookfield Yard, S7 1DG, it’s just off Abbeydale Road.
 The building is easy to find and access by car, bike, bus or on foot.
 Free parking is available on nearby streets.
 You can see pictures of it here and see a video here

 I offer walk and talk sessions during daylight hours in Ecclesall Woods or Millhouses Park and/or Hutcliffe Woods.
-Ecclesall Woods and Hutcliffe Woods have rougher paths; Millhouses Park is flat and is suitable for wheelchairs or other mobility issues.
+Ecclesall Woods and Hutcliffe Woods have rougher paths; Millhouses Park is flat and is suitable for wheelchairs and other mobility issues.
 Both venues have lots of benches and public toilets (the availability of these depends on the time of our sessions).

 Before we meet I will send you clear instructions, with photos, of how to find the location you’ve chosen.